Urigo/graphql-modules/docs/recipes/microservices.md

 ### Existing Implementations for PubSub

-`PubSub` can be replaced by another implementations.
-There are some existing ready-to-use implementations;
+`PubSub` can be replaced by other implementations.
+The following are existing ready-to-use implementations:

 - **[Redis](https://github.com/davidyaha/graphql-redis-subscriptions)**
 - **[Google PubSub](https://github.com/axelspringer/graphql-google-pubsub)**